PSYC 100 General Psychology (3 units)

 PSYC 200 Developmental Psychology (3 units)

-This survey course examines the physical, cognitive and psychological changes that occur across the life span.
-Theoretical models, influences effecting development, and research relevant to development across the life span will be discussed.
+A survey of the physical, cognitive and psychological changes that occur across the life span.
+Theoretical models, influences affecting development, and research relevant to development across the life span will be discussed.

 PSYC 201 Child Development (3 units)